sravanireddy3499/TELECOM-CHURN-ANALYSIS-/README.md

    - Create new features if needed

 4. **Model Building & Evaluation**
-   - Train multiple models (Logistic Regression, Random Forest, XGBoost, etc.)
+   - Train multiple models (Logistic Regression, Random Forest, )
    - Use performance metrics such as Accuracy, Precision, Recall, F1-score, and AUC-ROC
    - Interpret model results using SHAP/LIME